 Pros: In this technique, each member of the population has an equal chance of being selected as subject.

-> Use case: Want to study and understand the rice consumption pattern across Rural India?
-While it might not be possible to cover every household, you could draw meaningful insights by building your sample from different districts/ villages (depending on the scope).
+Use case: Want to study and understand the rice consumption pattern across rural India?
+While it might not be possible to cover every household, you could draw meaningful insights by building your sample from different districts or villages (depending on the scope).

-> How: In a systematic sample, after you decide the sample size, arrange the elements of the population in some order and select terms at regular intervals from the list.
+How: In a systematic sample, after you decide the sample size, arrange the elements of the population in some order and select terms at regular intervals from the list.

 Pros: The main advantage of using systematic sampling over simple random sampling is its simplicity.
 Another advantage of systematic random sampling over simple random sampling is the assurance that the population will be evenly sampled.
 There exists a chance in simple random sampling that allows a clustered selection of subjects.
 This can be avoided through systematic sampling.